 Pros

-- Mobility: When you lease a space, you have more mobility than you would as an owner.
+- Mobility: When you lease a space, you have more portability than you would as an owner.
 If the location isn’t as good as you thought, or you realize you need a bigger space, you can easily relocate at the end of your lease.

 - Fixed costs: Since you’re leasing the space, you’ll have a fixed monthly rent to worry about.
 Having a set cost every month can help you plan more effectively.

 - Smaller upfront investment: When you lease commercial property, you typically need a hefty security deposit.
-However, that deposit will likely be much less than you’d need for a down payment for buying property.
+However, that deposit will likely be much less than you’d need for a down payment for buying a property.

 Cons